top of page

 Economic Empowerment

-In this category, we focus on funding and supporting economic security programs and initiatives that empower communities of color through financial education, asset-building programs, and related services.
-We prioritize projects that recognize the importance of equipping communities with the necessary knowledge and tools to navigate the complexities of financial management effectively.
-By focusing on these areas, we aim to support programs working to address the systemic barriers and historical disparities that have hindered economic advancement within communities of color.
+In this category, we support economic security initiatives that empower communities of color through financial education, asset-building, and related services.
+We prioritize efforts that equip individuals with the knowledge and tools to navigate financial systems and build long-term stability.
+Through these investments, we aim to address systemic barriers and historical disparities that have limited economic advancement.

 Grants